-- Instructions to Rosie.
-These are the instructions that the mentor communicated to Rosie in order to learn the task.
-We examined two cases, one in which many common concepts that are shared among many tasks have already been learned (Rosie+) and another in which all concepts must be taught from scratch for each task (Rosie). - Natural language descriptions of the tasks.
-Our data on natural language descriptions was derived from existing descriptions of the tasks "in the wild," such as in Wikipedia or AI textbooks.
+- Natural language descriptions of the tasks.
+Our data on natural language was derived from existing description of the tasks "in the wild," such as in Wikipedia or AI textbooks.
 The values are averages of three independent descriptions.
-We expect that natural language will be very efficient for communicating these tasks. - Soar rules.
-Soar is a state-of-the-art cognitive architecture and the amount of knowledge required should be representative of what is required to program other architectures.
-The

-Tower of Hanoi and Eight Puzzle agents were developed many years ago, whereas the Tic-Tac-Toe system was developed by the authors explicitly for this evaluation.

-• The Game Description Language (GDL).
+We expect that natural language will be very efficient for communicating these tasks. - Soar.
+Soar is a state of the art cognitive architecture and the amount of knowledge required should be representative of what is required to program a cognitive architecture.
+The Towers of Hanoi and Eight Puzzle agents were developed many years ago, whereas the Tic-Tac-Toe system was developed by the authors explicitly for this evaluation. - The Game Description Language (GDL).
 As described in the related work section, GDL is a language designed for specifying games for the General Game Playing competition.
 The GDL descriptions were found online and not developed by the authors.

 In making these comparisons, we excluded the specifications of the initial state (which are found in the Soar and GDL descriptions) because our agent has access to the initial state through perception and does not need to learn it.
 In the future, we plan to extend Rosie so it can learn those representations, potentially from a visual demonstration.
-For our system, we have two different entries that correspond to the number of tokens needed to describe the game, with and without learned knowledge about common verbs, colors, and prepositions.
-The assumption is that, in many cases, Rosie will have already learned those concepts from prior instruction.
-Figure 3 shows the number of tokens required for each approach across the three tasks.
+For Rosie, we have two different entries that correspond to the number of tokens needed to describe the game, with and without, already learned knowledge about common verbs, colors, and prepositions.
+The assumption is that in many cases, Rosie will have already learned those concepts from prior instruction.
+A comparison of these results is in Figure 3, which shows the number of tokens required for each approach across the three tasks.